-Insert the 9 Volt Battery -Remove the back cover of the Kegel8[®] Ultra 20.
+1. Insert the 9 Volt Battery -Remove the back cover of the Kegel8[®] Ultra 20.
 Take one 9-volt battery (one has been included with your device.)
 Insert the battery into the device, and replace the back cover.

-2. Prepare Your Probe - Wash your probe in warm, soapy water (body safe/intimate soap) Then rinse and dry thoroughly.
-Alternatively, you could clean your probe with a gentle antibacterial cleanser like our own Kegel8® Klean Cleaning Spray.
+2. Prepare Your Probe/Electrodes - Wash your probe in warm, soapy water (body safe/ intimate soap) or use a gentle antibacterial cleanser.
+Then rinse and dry thoroughly.
+This does not need to be done with your electrodes, but ensure the skin is clean and dry instead.

-3. Connect the Probe to the Kegel8[®] Ultra 20 Device - Insert the lead wire into Channel A at the top left of the Kegel8[®] Ultra 20 device and connect your probe to the lead wire connectors.
-Turn On Your Kegel8[®] Ultra 20 - Press the on/off button once to turn on your device.
+3. Connect the Probe/Electrodes to the Kegel8[®] Ultra 20 Device - Insert the lead wire into Channel A at the top left of the device and connect your probe/electrodes to the lead wire connectors.
+Turn on your Kegel8[®] Ultra 20 - Press the on/off button once to switch on.